With my wife atop Half Dome in Yosemite National Park

 My passion for photography began in the 1960’s with a Kodak Brownie camera, a small black-and-white darkroom and access to monographs by photographic “heroes” like W. Eugene Smith, Jerry Uelsmann, Eliot Porter, Edward Weston and Ansel Adams.
 Early work in commercial photography eventually led to years building and running a creative marketing agency.
 Since retiring in 1998, I’ve devoted myself to learning the tools and techniques of digital image making, printing, mounting and framing.
-I live and work in Santa Barbara, CA, a nice change after twenty years in New York and Los Angeles.
-My greatest good fortune is my wife of 40 years, Susan, and our daughter, Loren.
+I lived and worked in Santa Barbara, CA, for twelve years, but about a year ago we got itchy and recently moved to Santa Fe, NM.
+My greatest good fortune is my wife of 42 years, Susan, and our daughter, Loren.
 We used to have cats but we're taking a break.

 Here you will find a fairly compressed, résumé-like timeline that highlights the many intersections in my life with photography and other kinds of creative work.
 It's interesting how following opportunities as they came along (while also needing to earn a living) led me in so many different directions, all while supporting a wonderful family.
 My work life was often intense and consuming, but I never lost track of my interest in working with cameras and photographic techniques.
 Don't worry, it's a quick read.
 Read more...